Hurricane Pamela makes landfall in Mexico, is set to bring flooding to Texas

-The storm is the sixteenth of the 2021 eastern Pacific hurricane season, but could have effects on parts of the Lower 48.
+The storm is the 16th of the 2021 eastern Pacific hurricane season, but could have effects on parts of the Lower 48.
 Pamela’s remnant moisture is expected to slide northeast, spurring heavy flooding rains in Texas and Oklahoma that could dump as much as 8 inches by Thursday.

-Flash flood watches stretch from the Rio Grande through the Lone Star State and into Southeast Oklahoma, with the bull’s eye of heaviest rains anticipated to fall in a corridor that includes the Dallas-Fort Worth Metroplex.
+Flash flood watches stretch from the Rio Grande through the Lone Star State and into Southeast Oklahoma, with the bull’s eye of heaviest rains anticipated to fall in a corridor that includes the Dallas-Fort Worth metroplex.

 Thereafter, Pamela’s remnant moisture will become swept up in a cold front and enhance a line of brief heavy downpours that will trek toward the East Coast by Saturday.

 Pockets of heavy rain were already rolling though north Central Texas and parts of Oklahoma east of Interstate 35 on Wednesday morning, drenching the ground and setting the stage for flooding.
-Antecedent conditions have, fortunately, been comparatively dry, but the amount of rain and the rapidity with which it will fall will likely become problematic.
+Antecedent conditions have, fortunately, been comparatively dry, but the amount of rain and the rapidity with which it will fall is likely to become problematic.

 Pamela makes landfall

 Pamela made landfall in Sinaloa with a “life-threatening storm surge and dangerous hurricane-force winds” midmorning Wednesday, according to the National Hurricane Center.
 It had sustained winds of 75 mph, just over the minimum threshold for a Category 1 hurricane.
-It was centered just northwest of Mazatlán, home to about half a million people.
+It was centered just northwest of Mazatlán, home to about a half-million people.
 That would have placed the city under the right side of the eyewall — usually the strongest part of the storm — which means Mazatlán probably saw winds gusting to at least 60 mph.

 Scenes from social media showed downed trees and some structural damage in the city and very rough surf at the coast.